Snake River Rafting Snake River / Hells Canyon Whitewater Trips

 • Diverse wildlife – bighorn sheep, chukar flocks and bald eagles.

-As the largest and longest river in the Pacific Northwest, Snake River rafting meanders through breathtaking landscapes, boasting an impressive 112 miles of National Wild and Scenic River designation.
+As the largest and longest river in the Pacific Northwest, the Snake River meanders through breathtaking landscapes, boasting an impressive 112 miles of National Wild and Scenic River designation.
 Wild and Scenic Rivers like the Snake River are meticulously preserved and cherished for their unobstructed flow, pristine water quality, and exceptional scenic, recreational, and ecological values, including vibrant aquatic habitats and diverse wildlife.
 The Snake River joined this revered group through its designation in 1975.

 Read More